 When parts of the female genitalia are cut off for no medical reason, there are many names given to the procedures including female circumcision, female genital mutilation (FGM), female genital cutting, female genital excision, and clitoridectomy.

-Unlike some circumcision procedures for the penis to reduce HIV transmission, the World Health Organization says that “the procedure [on female genitals] has no health benefits for girls and women.”1 Sometimes it’s the entire removal or partial cutting of the clitoris, sometimes the vaginal opening is narrowed, sometimes parts of several areas of the genitalia are cut off.
+Unlike some circumcision procedures for the penis to reduce HIV transmission, the World Health Organization says on its “Female Genital Mutilation” page that “the procedure [on female genitals] has no health benefits for girls and women.”
+Sometimes it’s the entire removal or partial cutting of the clitoris, sometimes the vaginal opening is narrowed, sometimes parts of several areas of the genitalia are cut off.

 For those cultures that condone female circumcision, there are benefits to those females within their societies as it might be a rite of passage to adulthood or a condition for marriage.